contao/docs/docs/manual/form-generator/form-fields.en.md

 **Mandatory field:** If you select this option, the field must be filled in to submit the form.
 If it remains empty, an error message will appear.

-## Explanation {#explanation}
+## Explanation

-The form `Erklärung`field adds any formatted explanation to the form.
+The form `Explanation` field adds any formatted explanation to the form.
 The input is done with the Rich Text Editor.

 **Text:** Enter here the formatted text of the explanation.